Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Net carbohydrates: 7 grams

-Basically, Chobani Whole Milk Plain Greek Yogurt is a little bit less keto-friendly than the Fage Total Plain Greek Yogurt 5% – slightly more carbs, less fat, and protein.
+It is slightly less keto-friendly than the Fage Total Plain Greek Yogurt 5% – slightly more carbs, less fat, and less protein.

 Yoplait Greek Yogurt

-The last widely available and popular yogurt brand for keto is Yoplait.
-The YQ yogurt is very high in protein and low in carbohydrates since it’s highly filtered (*):
+The last widely available and famous yogurt brand for keto is Yoplait.
+The plain YQ yogurt is very high in protein and low in carbohydrates since it’s highly filtered:

 • Fat: 3 grams